tlswg/tls13-spec/draft-ietf-tls-tls13.md

         00 0A 00 06 00 04 00 13 00 15

+The client MUST supply a "named_groups" extension containing at least one group for each key exchange algorithm (currently DHE and ECDHE) for which it offers a cipher suite.
 If the client does not supply a "named_groups" extension with a compatible group, the server MUST NOT negotiate a cipher suite of the relevant type.
 For instance, if a client supplies only ECDHE groups,